dendronhq/dendron-docs/vault/dev.process.errors.md

 Any error that is throw by Dendron should extend from [`DendronError`](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/error.ts).

-## Details
+### Details
-- If a function can return multiple errors, use `DendronCompositeError` to wrap up multiple errors
+- If a function can return multiple errors, use `DendronCompositeError` to wrap up multiple errors.
+If you need to look into the errors inside a `DendronCompositeError`, use [errorsList()](https://github.com/dendronhq/dendron/blob/26b3a00b1339cdbb58da0e5d063b87d66a4d06e3/packages/common-all/src/error.ts#L217) to grab the errors inside the composite error.
 - When returning errors from a server, use `error2PlainObject` to extract the common properties
 - When logging errors, use `stringifyError` (regular `stringify` will [omit fields](https://stackoverflow.com/questions/18391212/is-it-not-possible-to-stringify-an-error-using-json-stringify))
-- If applicable, use
+- If an error is non-fatal, meaning the function was able to complete despite the error (or that the error is a warning), then set the error severity to `ERROR_SEVERITY.MINOR`.
+Not all but some code like engine initialization will recognize this and consider the operation successful.

+If you need additional well-typed information with an error, or you're trying to handle a specific type of error, you can do so by using extending the `DendronError` class.
+For an example see [errorTypes.ts](https://github.com/dendronhq/dendron/blob/master/packages/common-all/src/types/errorTypes.ts) and [ReloadIndex](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/commands/ReloadIndex.ts#L242).

 ## RespV3